Skip to main content

 If this has set alarm bells ringing for you, or you require any other legal advice in relation to your charity, please get in touch with your usual Wealth Preservation team member who can liaise with an expert in our Charity sector.

 This update is for general purposes and guidance only and does not constitute legal or professional advice.
 You should seek legal advice before relying on its content.
-Greenwoods Legal LLP is a Limited Liability Partnership, registered in England, registered number OC306912.
+Greenwoods Legal Services Limited is a Limited company, registered in England, registered number 16115882.
 Our registered office is Queens House, 55-56 Lincoln’s Inn Fields, London, WC2A 3LJ.
-A list of the members’ names is available for inspection at our offices in Peterborough, Cambridge and London.
-Authorised and regulated by the Solicitors Regulation Authority, SRA number 401162.
+Authorised and regulated by the Solicitors Regulation Authority, SRA number 8011813.
 Details of the Solicitors’ Codes of Conduct can be found at www.sra.org.uk.
-All instructions accepted by Greenwoods Legal LLP are subject to our current Terms of Business.
-VAT Reg No: 161 9287 89.
+All instructions accepted by Greenwoods Legal Services Limited are subject to our current Terms of Business.
+VAT Reg No: 502 6933 06

-By completing and submitting this form, you consent to Greenwoods Legal LLP processing your personal data to provide you with the email update services you have selected and any other materials and information about our services that Greenwoods Legal LLP reasonably believes will be of interest to you.
+By completing and submitting this form, you consent to Greenwoods Legal Services Limited processing your personal data to contact you in relation to your enquiry and to provide you with any other materials and information about our services that Greenwoods Legal Services Limited reasonably believes will be of interest to you.
 You are free to withdraw your consent at any time by emailing mailinglists@greenwoods.co.uk